swerdloj/jitter/README.md

   ...
 }
 ```
-The advantage of this representation of an `enum`/tree-based approach is the ability to "lookup" top-level items.
+The advantage of this representation to an `enum`/tree-based approach is the ability to "lookup" top-level items.
 For example, functions can all be forward declared by simply iterating over `AST.functions`.
 No AST traversal needed.

 **General frontend notes**:
 The entire frontend pipeline operates on strings taken from the input (`&'input str`).
 The only redundant allocations needed are a handful of `Type` clones which are rather cheap.